 Why Choose the PharmD Program?

 The Doctor of Pharmacy program fosters critical thinking skills; embraces professionalism; and instills a commitment to lifelong learning, community service, and leadership.
-The four-year program leading to the PharmD degree enrolls approximately 75 students for each incoming class.
+The four-year program leading to the PharmD degree enrolls a maximum of 75 students for each incoming class.
 With a student to faculty ratio of 10 to 1 and small laboratory classes, your professors will know your name and take a personal interest in your academic success, a hallmark of a Western New England University education.
 Students may also earn dual PharmD/MBA or PharmD/MS in Organizational Leadership degrees.

 What Will You Learn?